Clinical Services, Operations & Community Impact at the Mass General Brigham Integrated Care Sites

 The Mass General Brigham Safe Care Commitment is in effect at all locations across the system to provide the safest possible environment for our patients, visitors and staff.

 Overall, the new health care sites will reduce traffic as current patients will be receiving care closer to home rather than driving into Boston.
-There will be limited impact to local traffic at health care sites as the bulk of appointments will take place during the day rather than peak rush hour.
+There will be limited impact on local traffic at health care sites as the bulk of appointments will take place during the day rather than peak rush hour.

 No. This is a health care center so there are no emergency rooms, no beds, and no ambulances.